 October 7, 2025

-On September 10 (Wed.) and 11 (Thu.), 2025, a joint class "Medical Communication" was held at Teikyo University Itabashi Campus by three faculties and seven departments: School of Medicine Department of Medicine ・ Faculty of Pharmaceutical Sciences Department of Pharmaceutical Sciences ・ Faculty of Medical Technology Department of Orthoptics, Department of Nursing, Department of Radiological Technology, Department of Clinical Laboratory Science, Department of Sport and Medical Science Emergency Medical Technician Course.
+On Wednesday, September 10th and Thursday, September 11th, 2025, a School of Medicine Department of Medicine Department of Orthoptics "Medical Communication" was held at Teikyo University's Itabashi Campus, bringing together seven departments from three faculties: the Faculty of Medicine (Department of Pharmaceutical Sciences Faculty of Pharmaceutical Sciences), Faculty of Medical Technology (Department of Nursing, Department of Clinical Laboratory Science Department of Radiological Technology, the Department of Department of Sport and Medical Science, and the Faculty of Sports Medicine Emergency Medical Technician Course).

-This class is a multi-professional cooperative education that takes advantage of the favorable educational environment of the campus, where medical faculties are gathered and School of Medicine hospital is located next to the campus.
-Team Medical Care The objective of this class is to help students understand the importance of "communication" and to demonstrate their roles in a team composed of multiple professions.
-Through this class, students will acquire the communication skills to accurately convey and share information, and the ability to identify physical and psychosocial problems and find directions for solutions through a series of proposals and discussions.
-The program has been implemented in all medical departments since this year, with approximately 850 fourth-year students participating.
+This class is an interprofessional collaborative education program that takes advantage of the unique educational environment of this campus, where medical faculties are gathered and the Faculty of School of Medicine Hospital is located next door.
+The purpose is to understand the importance of Team Medical Care and to demonstrate the role of a multidisciplinary team.
+Through this class, students will acquire the communication skills to accurately convey and share information, as well as the ability to identify physical and psychosocial problems and find solutions through repeated proposals and discussions.
+Starting this academic year, the program has been implemented in all medical departments, with approximately 850 fourth-year students participating.

 In the class, students were divided into teams of 10 to 11 people and worked in groups on the theme of "End-stage renal failure and renal replacement therapy: Planning a treatment and care policy for a man who chose to start hemodialysis," while referring to "Team Learning: Medical Communication (Teikyo University Press, March 2025)," a new book co-authored by faculty members of our university's Medical Communication Steering Committee and newly published in 2025.